dodona-edu/dolos/docs/guide/library.md

 # Dolos Javascript library

-Underlying Dolos CLI is the TypeScript/JavaScript library [@dodona/dolos-lib](https://www.npmjs.com/package/@dodona/dolos-lib).
+The Dolos CLI is actually a wrapper around the core TypeScript/JavaScript library [@dodona/dolos-lib](https://www.npmjs.com/package/@dodona/dolos-lib).
-It includes the core algorithm behind Dolos and can be used in your own projects.
+This library implements the [algorithms](/about/algorithm.html) of the Dolos plagiarism detection pipeline.
+Feel free to use or extend individual algorithms in your own projects.
+We're happy to [hear](https://dodona.ugent.be/nl/contact/) about any extensions you make.

 ## Installation

-Just like [installtion of the CLI](/guide/installation.html), you can install the library using `npm` or `yarn`:
+Using `npm` or `yarn` to install the library, similar to [installing the CLI](/guide/installation.html):

 ```shell
 npm install @dodona/dolos-lib